opensavannah/savannahbudget.party/README.md

 - **Panel Discussion** Once judging is done there is an open discussion on budgeting based on the submitted budgets, feasibility, and real world budgeting experience from the panelist/judges.

-## What's Next

-The Budget Party team is currently on pause.
-Budget season in Austin is over for 2017 but we are working to evaluate how best to move forward with the project to be ready for the 2018 budget season.

 **Got an idea?** Community feedback is valuable in helping us evaluate our next steps.
 How can we make Budget Party more valuable for you?